Our Founders

 Ruth Britton (1923-2011)

-Former USC librarian Ruth Britton died in Rosemead on January 27 at the age of 88.
 Britton was the head of USC’s social work library for more than two decades.
 She retired in 2000 after more than 43 years of service to the university.
-An Oklahoma native, Britton graduated from the University of Oklahoma with an associate’s degree in social work and from the University of Illinois with bachelor’s and master’s degrees in library science.
+Together with Dr. Frances Lomas Feldman, Brittan was instrumental in obtaining and cataloguing the vast collection of documents held in the CSWA archival collection An Oklahoma native, Britton graduated from the University of Oklahoma with an associate’s degree in social work and from the University of Illinois with bachelor’s and master’s degrees in library science.